+“Spa Therapy” presently signifies a wide range of treatments, which may or may not be associated with aqua (water) therapy.
+The most popular spa treatment, by far, is massage.
+It has been around for thousands of years and has a number of health benefits.
 The two most popular massages are Swedish massage and deep tissue massage.
 Swedish massage typically covers the whole body with firm strokes but without much deep, focused work.
 Deep tissue massage will use firmer pressure and also include focused work on areas that are especially tight.
-Another massage offering on most menus is an aromatherapy massage, which uses essential oils to achieve different purposes, most commonly relaxation
+Another massage offered on most menus is an aromatherapy massage, which uses essential oils to achieve different purposes, most commonly relaxation.

 Other popular spa treatments include body treatments like salt glows and body wraps.
 The basic body scrub exfoliates your outermost, dead skin cells with a salt scrub (rougher), a sugar scrub (gentler) or some other exfoliant, like coffee grounds or fruit enzymes that gently loosen the inter-cellular bonds.
 A body scrub can be a stand-alone treatment, but it is often combined with a body wrap that is either hydrating (adding moisture to the skin) or detoxifying (anything with clay, mud or seaweed).

 This Spa Therapy course is delivered online via video training and through the textbook.
 This comprehensive program will ensure you will learn all that is required to become a Professional Spa Therapist.
 Model waivers are included as a download so you can gain your practical experience.
-Many of our students have found a Salon/Spa of their choice to offer their services as an apprentice to gain hands on training.
-Mirage is a Registered Trade School with PTIB, Private Training Institutions Branch of the Ministry of Advanced Education, Skills, and Training In BC, Canada.
+Many of our students have found a Salon/Spa of their choice to offer their services as an apprentice to gain hands-on training.
+Mirage Spa Education is a Registered Trade School with PTIB, Private Training Institutions Branch of the Ministry of Advanced Education, Skills, and Training In BC, Canada.
 Please check with your local governing body to ensure Canadian Credentials are accepted.

 Spa Therapy is delivered via textbook and online videos.
 You will study from the book and log onto the site to write the exam.
 Once you have studied the theory and practical you can download a model waiver and practise the treatment.

 History From Europe to America

-Chapter 2 – Water and Water Therapy
+Water and Water Therapy

 Baths and Bathing

 Touch and Massage

-Chapter 6 Introduction to Aromatherapy
+Introduction to Aromatherapy

 Client Preparation and Room Setup

 Body Treatments and Treatment Development

 Upon completion of this course you will understand and perform the treatment and benefits of Spa Services.
 Water therapy – Massage – Body Treatments